LBreda/NodeAtacAPI/README.md

 * `bool non_monitorata`: if true, realtime data is not available (and the following keys are not set)
 * `bool nessun_autobus`: if true, there are no buses for the line (and the following keys are not set)
 * `bool disabilitata`: if true, the realtime data is not available at the moment (and the keys following the next are not set)
-* `bool news_id`: ID of the notice which explains why the data is not available, or -1
+* `int news_id`: ID of the notice which explains why the data is not available, or -1
 * `string id_percorso`: Route ID
 * `string destinazione`: Final destination name (may be undefined)
 * `string carteggi`: Route papers